VoxelForge/VoxelForge/API.md

  * `icon`: The file name of the icon, as string.
 This field can be `nil`, in which case no icon will be used.
 * `default_start_value`: If this HUD bar is added to a player, and no initial value is specified, this value will be used as initial current value
 * `default_max_value`: If this HUD bar is added to a player, and no initial maximum value is specified, this value will be used as initial maximum value
 * `start_hide`: The HUD bar will be initially start hidden when added to a player.
-Use `hud.unhide_hudbar` to unhide it.
+Use `hb.unhide_hudbar` to unhide it.
 * `format_string`: This is optional; You can specify an alternative format string display the final text on the HUD bar.
 The default format string is “`%s: %d/%d`” (in this order: Label, current value, maximum value).
 See also the Lua documentation of `string.format`.

 #### Return value